 Introduction about Spring Security

 When working with applications that need security, it is imperative that you have to know 2 concepts of authentication and authorization.
-In other words, authentication related to who can use the application and authorization is related to which resources, which parts of the application you are allowed to use.
+In other words, authentication is related to who can use the application and authorization is related to which resources, which parts of the application you are allowed to use.
 For web applications that use Spring framework, you can use Spring Security to implement these two concepts.
-How is it in details?
+How is it in detail?
 We will begin to learn about Spring Security in this tutorial!

 First, I will create a Spring MVC application as an example: